 As mentioned above, the main difficulty lies in ascertaining who is a real client and who is a part of attack traffic.
 The attacking traffic can come in different designs ranging from a non-spoofed single source to an adaptive and complex multi-vector attack.

 Typically, multi-vector DDoS attacks use different attack pathways to overwhelm their target in multiple ways.
-This leads to a distracting of mitigation efforts that the system deploys on any one single trajectory of attack.
+This leads to a distraction of mitigation efforts that the system deploys on any one single trajectory of attack.

 Therefore, you will require different strategies to counter different trajectories to mitigate a multi-vector DDoS attack.